 - We only had room for one operating position which became a problem as we both got more involved in HAM radio

 Late in 2011, we began to make plans for a more permanent station in the basement of our house.
-Our goals for our new shack included:
+Our goals for our new ham shack design included:

 - Adequate power and cooling to allow the use of legal limit amplifiers in a comfortable environment